 The “Basics of Our Faith” Mini-Courses offer flexibility and content of specific faith topics taken from the Catechism of the Catholic Church that will help teens grow in their faith.
 We have designed four (4) courses that we feel every high school teen should participate.
 These include Morality and Justice, Prayer and Worship, Meeting Jesus in Scripture and Being Catholic.

-Most of our courses are 4 sessions in length and held during 4 consecutive weeks, while others are one day workshops or events.
+Mini-courses are 4 weeks in length.
 They are usually held in the Parish Life Center (other locations will be noted).
-Course size (Basic and Faith & Life Elective courses) is a minimum of 8, maximum of 15, unless noted.
+Course size is a minimum of 5, maximum of 15, unless noted.

 Morality and Justice

 How do we live the right way?
 What is the right way?
 Jesus didn’t have to live with my parents and doesn’t understand what I go through every day.
 He didn’t have peer pressure, Facebook, or a cell phone.
 How can His teachings have any relevance to my life two thousand years later?
 This course addresses decision making from the Catholic perspective and the effect of sin on our relationship with God.